Kevin Gates

-Kevin Jerome Gilyard (born February 5, 1986), better known by his stage name Kevin Gates, is an American rapper, singer, and entrepreneur.
+Kevin Jerome Gilyard (born February 5, 1986), known professionally as Kevin Gates, is an American rapper, singer, songwriter, and entrepreneur.
 He is currently signed to Bread Winners' Association with a partnership with Atlantic Records.
-His debut studio album, Islah, released in January 2016 and peaked at number two on the US Billboard 200 chart.
+His debut studio album, Islah, released in January 2016 and peaked at number two on the U.S. Billboard 200 chart.
 Prior to Islah, Gates also released a number of mixtapes, including Stranger Than Fiction (2013), By Any Means (2014), and Luca Brasi 2 (2014), all of which peaked in the top 40 on the Billboard 200 chart.

 Early life

-Kevin Jerome Gilyard was born on February 5, 1986, to a Puerto Rican mother and an African American father.
+Kevin Jerome Gilyard was born on February 5, 1986, to a Puerto Rican mother and a Moroccan father.
 He and his family relocated to New Orleans, Louisiana, before settling in Baton Rouge.
 Gates had an often tumultuous upbringing and was arrested for the first time in 1999 at the age of 13 for joyriding in a stolen vehicle as a passenger.
 He lost contact with his father at a young age, but he later reconnected with him as a teenager.
 His father died of complications from AIDS when Gates was 14 years old.
 When he was 17, he briefly attended Baton Rouge Community College.
-Gates is of Moroccan and Puerto Rican descent.